 The Seasonal Posts

-A Year in the Garden: 2025 — Month-by-month through the full growing season, from the basement grow lights in March to the seed envelopes in October.
+A Year in the Garden: 2025 — Month by month through the full growing season, from the basement grow lights in March to the seed envelopes in October.

 Defying Winter: The Science of the Crowded Pot — On the particular stubbornness of growing things in February.